Garlic is a versatile ingredient that boasts loads of health benefits.

 - Peel your garlic cloves.

 - Use a food processor to blend your garlic cloves.
-Add 1 tablespoon of oil per head worth of cloves.
+Add one tablespoon of oil per head worth of cloves.

 - Line a baking sheet with baking paper.
 Drop teaspoons of garlic puree onto the tray.
 Cover the tray with plastic wrap.